kazurayam/ListenBrowserConsoleLogInPlaywright/README.md

 $ npx playwright show-report
 ```

-You can execute test in VSCode
+You can execute test in VSCode by GUI operation as well.

 https://playwright.dev/docs/getting-started-vscode